Duration: 2024 – 2030

 Information processing typically takes place in the nodes of the quantum network on locally controlled qubits, but quantum networking would require to exchange information from one location to another.
 It is therefore of prime interest to develop ways of transferring information from one node to the other.
 A particular appealing idea is to use a single flying electron itself as the conveyor of quantum information.
 Such electronic flying qubits allow performing quantum operations on qubits while they are being coherently transferred.
 The availability of flying qubits would also enable the possibility to develop new non-local architectures for quantum computing with possibly cheaper hardware overhead than e.g. surface codes.

-The aim of our research is to establish a unique innovative platform for creating, manipulating and detecting single-electron wave packets in semiconductor quantum circuits and exploit them for quantum technologies.
+The aim of our research is to establish a unique innovative platform for creating, manipulating and detecting single-electron wave packets in semiconductor quantum circuits and exploit them for quantum technologies as well as for fundamental science.

 Further reading: